"Ugh! I wish I hadn't stuck with my fitness plan!"

 Worldwide pandemic.
 Lockdowns.
 Stay-at-home orders.
 Riots.
 Food shortages.
 Gym closures.
 Fear.
 Resistance.
 Obstacles.
 2020 has been a relentless year.
 For some of us, the ability to focus on fitness isn't even a luxury we can afford at times.
-The obstacles to creating and/or sustaining a healthy lifestyle often seemed too big to overcome.
-If you gave in.
+The obstacles to creating and/or sustaining a healthy lifestyle often seemed too big to overcome if you gave in.
 If you let yourself go.
 If you stopped working out.
-If you fall into poor or even atrocious eating habits, you are not alone.
+You are not alone if you fall into poor or even atrocious eating habits.
 But it's still not too late to change all that.

 Even if every word in the above paragraph describes you and your year, that is okay.
 You can turn this beat around and march to a different drum from here forward.
 And you won't be sorry you did.